Ned Flynn, Jefferies banker and 30-plus-year muni vet, dies at 60

 “Ned Flynn was a banker’s banker — principled, creative, wise and professional.
 He was highly respected by clients and competitors alike, and was a good friend to many, many people in the public finance community,” said Bruce Van Dusen, partner, Hawkins Delafield & Wood LLP.
 “He contributed significantly to the municipal bond industry and to the financing of our nation’s infrastructure.
 Ned was committed to creating opportunities for young people, as illustrated by his long service on the Board of Futures and Options, and by his work with the Urban Leadership Fellows Committee of the Municipal Forum of New York.
 We at Hawkins admired Ned greatly and will miss him sorely.”

-Ned was a member of the Board of Governors of The Municipal Forum of New York, where he served as a member of the muni forum for over 16 years and on its Board of Governors for six years.
-He served as President of the Board in 2012.
+Flynn was a member of the board of governors of the Municipal Forum of New York, where he served as a member of the muni forum for over 16 years and on its board of governors for six years.
+He served as president of the board in 2012.

-Alan Anders, deputy director for finance at New York City's Office of Management and Budget, has been with the NYC OMB for over 25 years and worked with Ned on various transactions.
+Alan Anders, deputy director for finance at New York City's Office of Management and Budget, has been with the NYC OMB for over 25 years and worked with Flynn on various transactions.

 “Ned was always level-headed, thorough and reliable.
 What was most important to us was that he was very credible in the industry,” Anders said.
 “He always carried out difficult assignments to successful completion, while adding some needed humor and comic relief along the way, no matter the pressure of the situation.”

-Ned Co-Chaired the Urban Leadership Fellows Committee for three years and has actively sought to increase membership and sponsorship for internships as Co-Chair of the ULF Committee.
-Sponsorship of interns by members of the Forum has almost doubled in the last three years due to the highly collaborative efforts of Board Members and members of the ULF Committee.
+Flynn co-chaired the Urban Leadership Fellows Committee for three years and has actively sought to increase membership and sponsorship for internships as co-chair of the ULF Committee.
+Sponsorship of interns by members of the Forum has almost doubled in the last three years due to the highly collaborative efforts of board members and members of the ULF Committee.

-According to his LinkedIn profile, prior to Jefferies, Ned was a managing director for First Albany Capital for more than 20 years and before that, was first vice president, heading the Northeast region at EF Hutton for eight years.
+According to his LinkedIn profile, before joining Jefferies, Flynn was a managing director for First Albany Capital for more than 20 years and before that, was first vice president, heading the Northeast region at EF Hutton for eight years.